 Our data scientists and engineers love efficiency almost as much as they love knowing the algorithms they put in place lead to impactful college experiences.
 So when they discovered statistically significant factors affecting student engagement and satisfaction, they rolled up their sleeves and sought to make our matching programming better than ever.

-The latest Mentor Collective program update now includes a refined matching practice enhanced by the same Pulitzer Prize-winning algorithm used by the National Resident Matching Program (NRMP) to appropriately allocate medical school students to hospitals.
+The latest Mentor Collective program update now includes a refined matching practice enhanced by the same Nobel Prize-winning algorithm used by the National Resident Matching Program (NRMP) to appropriately allocate medical school students to hospitals.
 Known as the Gale-Shapley Algorithm, the technology listens to students’ preferences first and foremost with a series of weighted survey characteristics so that better matches are produced on a grander scale.

 What does this mean for your mentorship program?